WERC Environmental Design Contest

 A: After the contest.
 If you make in-line comments in the report, send it to the teams through the "Email to Members" button.

-A: Teams were not assigned the 30% Project Review in 2025.
-No. Your goal is only to give teams feedback to improve their final report.
+A: No. Your goal is only to give teams feedback to improve their final report.
 If a team submits a project report that is not up to your standards, respond to let them know that you cannot give feedback due to insufficient report information.

 Q: When reviewing the 30% Project Review, I needed to tell teams to refer to the scoring rubric.
 Do they have access to it?
 (Posted 2/28/22)